 The starters at The Fig and Olive are some of the best I have had.
 I have enjoyed everything most times I have visited.

 Mozzarella Sticks (£2.95) – I know they may not look that amazing but they were so cheesy as silly as that sounds, with a crispy coating different from your usual mozzarella sticks.
-The portion size was impressive as they were much longer in size and we struggled to finish them.
+The portion size was impressive as they were much longer in size.

 Samosas (£3.00) – I usually would not order samosas as we usually make them at home (sadly usually just in Ramadan), but I was really craving them.
 They were surprisingly good and they satisfied my cravings.